danger89/OpenLaptop/README.md

 Why should I use it?
 --------------------
-The source avaible on this GitHub page is specifically designed for OpenLaptop systems.
+The source available on this GitHub page is specifically designed for OpenLaptop systems.
 You are free to choose it for your own use.

 Installation
 -------------